DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 * You can check document for more details.

+* Its is complete replacement of http package for routing

 * Express is minimal **node.js framework**, a higher level of abstraction and it is built on the node.js

 * Express contains a very  robust set of features: complex routing, easier handling of request and response, middlewares, server-side rendering etc.